 12 Tips To Help You Not Go Crazy While Working From Home .
 Some people choose to work from home.
 Bless their hearts, but you’re not one of them, which is why you’re here.
 Your couch, with its comfy pillows, is beckoning.
 With its stock of tortilla chips and salsa, your fridge is beckoning.
 That YouTube tab is beckoning.

 And meanwhile, your neighbors have decided it’s the perfect time to start weed whacking, your cat thinks it’s a good idea to scratch a hole through the rug, and your phones are ringing off the hook… both of them at once.
 It’s Mom on the home phone and your boss on your cell.
 Who gets precedence?

 Here are the 12 tips that will hopefully stop you from ripping your head off

 1. Stick to a schedule.

 If you’re used to working in an office setting, stick to the schedule you use there when working from home!
 If you get to work at nine in the morning, start work at home at nine.
 If you’re off at five, let yourself off at five.
 Don’t underdo it… or overdo it.
 This will keep you getting work done while avoiding burnout in the process.

 2. Create a workspace for yourself.

 If you already have a beautiful office tucked away in the corner of the house, wonderful!
-If not, carve yourself out a little space in a spare room or in a corner.
+If not, carve out a little space in a spare room or a corner.
 When you step into your workspace, it’s time to work.
 And put up a big DO NOT DISTURB sign so that no one trespasses on your mind while it’s hard at work.